scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-04-01-because-everybody-knows-there-s-no-casual-racism-or-misogyny-on-the-right.md

-## Because everybody knows there’s no casual racism or misogyny on the right.
+## Because everybody knows there's no casual racism or misogyny on the right.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/04/because-everybody-knows-theres-no-casual-racism-or-misogyny-on-the-right
  * Thursday, April 01, 2010